SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
  )
 AND
- ((("global" OR "international" OR "globally" OR "internationally" OR "supranational*" OR "transnational*" OR "transatlantic*"
+ ((("global" OR "international" OR "globally" OR "internationally" OR "supranational*" OR "transnational*" OR "multilateral*" OR "worldwide" OR "intergovernmental"
   )
 NEAR/5
   ("economic*" OR "financial*" OR "monetar*" OR "money" OR "capital" OR "asset$" OR "payment$" OR "trade" OR "banking"